intel-analytics/ipex-llm/python/friesian/example/serving/README.md

 # Recommend items using Friesian-Serving Framewrok

-This example shows how to recommend items for each item based on item to item similarity.
+This example demonstrates item similarity recommendation using Friesian.

 ## steps to run this example
 1. Prepare environment